louisae452/piggy-before-the-infection-started/README.md

 For smaller screens, it was found that a vertical approach would make the page far too long and create user frustration.
 Instead, a horizontal scroll bar for the episodes in each season was adopted.

+The order of the elements inside the season description section were also swapped.

 In addition, it was decided that buttons to navigate to each of the seasons in the page would look too chunky, so they were transformed into more discreate links at the top and bottom of each of the season sections.

 INSERT NEW WIREFRAME

-All the pages got the addition of two bottoms at the end of the page to navigate to the other two pages easily.
+All the pages got the addition of two buttoms at the end of the page to navigate to the other two pages easily.

 ### Success page.
 A  success page was created to be shown on successful submission of the form.